How to Become a Freelance Writer in 10 Simple Steps

 02. Find your freelance writing niche

-As you publish your own blog posts and check out other writers’ work online, you can start thinking about the type of writing you want to do.
+As you write and publish your own blog posts and check out other writers’ work online, you can start thinking about the type of writing you want to do.

 While you should, especially at the beginning, be open to taking on different kinds of tasks, you can also consider which types of companies or organizations you want to start pitching to as a freelance writer.